MaayanLab/server-templates/README.md

 - `react`: A javascript framework for HTML in Javascript

 ## Developing a cookiecutter (from [cookiecutter docs](https://cookiecutter.readthedocs.io/en/latest/overview.html))
+_This is general how-it's-made information.
+You don't need to follow any of these steps to develop a project._
 ### Input
 This is the directory structure for a simple cookiecutter::